 NOT RECOMMENDED FOR INFANTS BELOW -12 MONTHS

-In order to prevent uncalled for harassment the FSSAI has also advised Food Safety Commissioners against launching any specific enforcement or prosecution on manufacturers of noodles and pasta on account of presence of MSG/ Glutamic Acid.
-Food Safety Commissioners may do so only if it is ascertained by the Food Safety Department that Monosodium Glutamate flavour enhancer (INS 621) was
+In order to prevent uncalled for harassment, the FSSAI has also advised Food Safety Commissioners against launching any specific enforcement or prosecution on manufacturers of noodles and pasta on account of the presence of MSG/ Glutamic Acid.
+Food Safety Commissioners may do so only if it is ascertained by the Food Safety Department that Monosodium Glutamate flavor enhancer (INS 621) was

 - deliberately added during the course of manufacturing